catalyst-cloud/catalystcloud-docs/source/sdks-and-toolkits/cli.rst

           .. image:: assets/windows-installer-step4.png

-          Now open a PowerShell or Command Prompt window, and run the following command to check that the ``python`` command is usable.
+          Now open a PowerShell window, and run the following command to check that the ``python`` command is usable.

           .. code-block:: powershell